nus-cs2103-AY2223S1/ip/docs/README.md

 A list of all expenses is displayed.

 ```
-Duke heard: Here are the expense in your list:
+Bubbles: Here are the expense in your list:
 1. waacow: $14 at Sep 13 2022
 2. waacow chirashi: $15 at Oct 10 2022
 ```